derekfountain/pico-pio-connect/README.md

 Hence some inverted signals and other ostensibly odd design decisions.

 The examples flow one into the next.
 If you're considering your options, start at the first one.
+If you want to send blocks of data back and forth you might as well start with example 4.

 ## Example 1